If you have a Chromebook and use Google Chrome on another computer, here's a quick tip about choosing what you synchronize between them.

 - Open the settings

-- Under Sign in, click the button labeled "Advanced sync settings..."
+- Under People, click the entry labeled "Sync"

 You'll find an entry for everything that Chrome can synchronize, both on your Chromebook and with the Chrome browser on any platform.
 Extensions and Apps are the focus of this article, but you can choose to not sync other data, like passwords or browser history, if you like.
 You can even choose to not sync anything if that suits you better.
 Some things — like browser tabs, passwords and history — also sync with Chrome on Android.
 You can manage those settings on your phone or tablet inside the Chrome app settings.